kennethormandy/eventuell/README.md

 harp compile
 ```

 …and the placeholder text is replaced with Goodbits template tags.
+Right now, you still have
+add the resulting styles from `www/main.css` into the head of `www/index.html`, and then run
+it all through an inlining tool [like MailChimp’s](http://templates.mailchimp.com/resources/inline-css/).
+This is a less-than-ideal workflow.
+I’m hoping to take care of it through Harp in a later version.
+It’s probably better to just use [kennethormandy/wink](https://github.com/kennethormandy/wink)
+in the meantime.
+(Or, something else entirely!)

 ## Contributing